 The Shape when folded is also very important.
 Where is it going to be stored?
-Some fold into a Flat Rectangular Shape which can make it easier to carry whilst others are more like a foldable chair and fold up in a longer rectangle shape.
+Some fold into a Flat Rectangular Shape which can make it easier to carry.
+On the other hand others are more like a foldable chair and fold up in a longer rectangle shape.

 Once you have got to this point, you will want to look at the weight of the travel cot when folded.
 Weight is important.
 No one wants to lift and carry a lead weight in and out of the car to and from the house or hotel.
 Your bags will typically be heavy enough as it is, there is no need these days to make it worse.
-Unless of course your travel cot is primarily going to be used around the house, then this wont be a huge issue for you.
+Unless of course your travel cot is primarily going to be used around the house.
+If that’s the case, then this wont be a huge issue for you.

-There are some additional features which you may also need… Some designed for newborns offer an inbuilt or optional change table which is super handy for use when traveling with newborns.
+There are some additional features which you may also need… Some designed for newborns offer an inbuilt or optional change table.
+This is super handy for use when traveling with newborns.
 Does it have a bassinet level for a newborn which will save your back?
 Other features can include built in entertainment such as mobiles and music.